 Yes you can, however you will find the e-bike with the power turned off will be harder to ride than a standard bike due to the heavier weight (20kg vs 13kg).
 You also only have 9 gears rather than 27 gears, so a reduced gear ratio.

-We recommend you book an ebike hire as early as possible as availability is strictly limited to up to 6 e-bikes per tour.
-In order to secure an e-bike contact us with an accurate measurement of your height.
+We recommend you book an ebike hire as early as possible as availability is strictly limited and bikes are hired on a first come first serve basis.
+In order to secure an e-bike contact us with an accurate measurement of your height and pay a non-refundable ebike hire payment of $500.